chienleow/postman-learning/README.md

   - **API Documentation:** _Instructions for developers and API consumers how to use the API_
   - **API Specification:** _Provides a broad understanding of the functionality of the API and the expected results_
   - **API Definition:** _Machine consumption of an API, providing machine-readable format for use_

+### REST vs. SOAP
+- REST and SOAP are 2 different approaches to online data transmission, both define how to build APIs

+### API Testing
+- API (Application Programming Interface) is the code that enables communication

 ## General Programming Questions
 ### 1. What is Linting? 📖 [Read](https://www.perforce.com/blog/qac/what-lint-code-and-why-linting-important)